tsoernes/kwin-quick-tile-2/README.md

 Tested and compatible with multi-monitor setups.

-Quick Tile 2 is available on the [openDesktop KDE store](https://www.opendesktop.org/p/1259484/).
+Quick Tile 2 is available on the [openDesktop KDE store](https://www.opendesktop.org/p/1259484/), othwerwise you can follow the installation instructions below.

 ![](demo.gif)
 ## Installation